The End of Chapter 1: my fond farewell to Crowd FavoriteFriday, January 3, 2014

 When Alex moved the Crowd Favorite office to downtown Denver I asked to grab lunch since I was also working downtown.
 Coincidentally, he was about a year into Crowd Favorite and looking to bring in some help as the team and projects grew.
 I was also looking to find a great way to get into the internet industry.

-I started working for Alex in July 2008 as an account manager supporting incoming requests from existing maintenance and support clients.
+I started working for Alex in July 2008 as an account manager1 supporting incoming requests from existing maintenance and support clients.
 Given my technical background, I also started working on exploring incoming projects, gathering their requirements, preparing estimates, and handing them off to our project manager.
 At some point along the way it made sense for me to take on and manage some of the projects myself.
 At that point I realized I lived and breathed the entire consulting client lifecycle: business acquisition, through project launch, and into ongoing support and maintenance.

 In 2009 Charlie Hoehn asked me to share my thoughts on ‘the power of having a personal blog’ for his book “Recession-Proof Graduate” and I wrote: “I went from a no-name blogger to a trusted source, which ultimately landed my dream job.”